 Responsibility for the school uniform clothing and educational maintenance grant was transferred from Education Services to Social Security from 2016.

-Applications for the 2019-2020 school year can now be submitted.
-The online application form can be found here or can be downloaded from the downloads section of this page.
+Further information about applications for the 2020-2021 school year will be available when we have more information.
 For parents and carers who are not in receipt of Income Support, proof of income, rent & interest on loans will need to be submitted alongside the application form.
 Forms can also be obtained from the Income Support counter on Level 1 at Edward T. Wheadon House (ETWH) or Reception at Sir Charles Frossard House (SCFH).
 If you have any questions, you can contact the Income Support team on 732500 or pop in to see us at Edward T Wheadon House.

 In order to receive the school uniform grant before the start of the Autumn Term, applications must be submitted by Monday 19 August.
 However, applications can be made up until the Easter holidays.